z4l1nux/AISVSwise/1.0/en/0x10-C02-User-Input-Validation.md

 ## C2.7 Input Provenance & Attribution

-Track and attribute the origin of all user inputs to support auditing, abuse tracking, and compliance.
+AI systems should support auditing, abuse tracking, and compliance by monitoring and tagging the origins of all user inputs.

 | # | Description | Level | Role |
 |:--------:|---------------------------------------------------------------------------------------------------------------------|:---:|:---:|